-Comparatively, “verifying data integrity” error is familiar to Outlook 2010 version and not so common on other versions.
+Comparatively, the “verifying data integrity” error is familiar to Outlook 2010 version and not so common on other versions.
 Frankly, there are various reasons for this error, the following are the most common reasons.

-- Oversized OST file
+- Oversized OST file.

-- Abrupt Outlook termination
+- Abrupt Outlook termination.

-- Malfunctioning of Add-ins
+- Malfunctioning of Add-ins.

-- Corrupted Outlook data file
+- Corrupted Outlook data file.

 - From the listed applications, select Outlook and click on End Task to force quit Outlook application.

-If Outlook is stuck on verifying data integrity due to malfunctioning Add-ins, you will observe that Outlook does not close until all the Outlook related processes are terminated.
-To do that you need to force quit all the running Outlook related processes.
-The following are the steps to force quit running Outlook processes.
+If Outlook is stuck on verifying data integrity due to malfunctioning Add-ins, you will observe that Outlook does not close until all the Outlook-related processes are terminated.
+To do that you need to force quit all the running Outlook-related processes.

 - Scroll through the listed running programs, manually identify the running Outlook processes, select them, and click on the end task.

 - If the Outlook application runs seamlessly in safe mode, it indicates that the third-party add-ins or plug-ins are responsible.
 Although painstaking you can disable each of the add-ins one by one in normal mode.
 Repeat this process until you find the add-in causing the error.

-In most cases it should not take you more than 30 minutes to sync with respect to the size of the OST file.
+In most cases, it should not take you more than 30 minutes to sync with respect to the size of the OST file.
 After synchronizing completely, your Outlook application must work normally.

-Generally problems associated with abrupt termination can be fixed by opening Outlook in safe mode.
+Generally, problems associated with abrupt termination can be fixed by opening Outlook in safe mode.
 The following are the steps to open Outlook in safe mode.

 If you have never unethically terminated your Outlook application, then the error is due to a damaged OST file.

-The best possible solution for you in case of a damaged OST file is to convert it to PST file.
-Post converting to create a PST backup, uninstall and reinstall the Outlook application.
-Now import the PST backup file on to the reinstalled Outlook application.
-There are two possible ways to create a backup file.
+In the instance of a damaged OST file, the best approach is to convert it to a PST file.
+After converting to create a PST backup, delete and reinstall the Outlook application.
+Then import the PST backup file into the reinstalled Outlook application.

-- Convert OST file to PST using Remo OST to PST converter (Streamlined and secure)
+- Convert OST file to PST using Remo OST to PST converter (Streamlined and secure).

 However, manually recovering OST to PST is complex and time-consuming.
-Additionally, the file structure will not be the same if you manually export the OST data. so the most efficient way to backup the OST data is by using Remo OST to PST converter.
+Additionally, the file structure will not be the same if you manually export the OST data. so the most efficient way to backup the OST data is by using Remo OST to PST Converter.

-- If you know the exact location of an OST file click on the Open OST file and select the file.
-If you are certain about the location click on Find OST file and leave it to the tool to search.
+If you know the exact location of an OST file click on the Open OST file and select the file.
+If you are certain about the location click on the Find OST file and leave it to the tool to search.

-- Select the browse option and set a destination folder to save the PST file and click on Convert.
+Step 3.
+Select the browse option and set a destination folder to save the PST file and click on Convert.
 It’s that simple, no need to select attributes manually; additionally, the tool is going to retain the exact folder structure which might not be possible if you manually export the PST file.